 So what, exactly, is penetration testing?
 It’s a way to test your system’s security by trying to exploit its weaknesses.
 In the same way that the Federal Reserve requires FDIC-insured banks to undergo stress tests, penetration tests are safe methods of attempting to identify security weaknesses in your systems.
 As the saying goes, one of the best ways to help protect against hacks into your systems is for someone you trust to try hacking into your systems.
 This will allow you to rectify security issues before they can be exploited by unauthorized individuals.

 That’s led us to penetration tests.
-Usually administered by firms outside your organization, penetration tests can zero in on specific components of a company’s tech infrastructure, such as a specific applications or features, but more often are aimed at the entire security of your environment.
+Usually administered by firms outside your organization, penetration tests can zero in on specific components of a company’s tech infrastructure, such as specific applications or features, but more often are aimed at the entire security of your environment.
 With new forms of malware, hacker tools, and malignant computer viruses being created at an exponential rate, there’s a growing likelihood that your system could be compromised at any time.
-A penetration test is a tool that checks up on the security of your systems.
+A penetration test is a tool that checks upon the security of your systems.
 It’s not enough to simply install security measures.
 These days, everything needs to be tested by skilled professionals.

 What are the benefits?